Browser JAMS 2020 hackathon roundup

 Each year we catch up with our friends at Twine to run a two-day JAMS event.
-For our 2020 hackathon, we pushed the boat out and flew the team out to sunny Barcelona – where part of of our commercial team is based – and hired a beautiful beachfront apartment.
+For our 2020 hackathon, we pushed the boat out and flew the team out to sunny Barcelona – where part of our remote commercial team is based – and hired a beautiful beachfront apartment.

-These sessions give our team the time and space to work on small, hackable development projects or business ideas that have been bubbling away at the back of their heads.
+These Design Sprint sessions give our team the time and space to work on small, hackable development projects or business ideas that have been bubbling away at the back of their heads.
 Ideas are pitched at the start of the session, with teams organically coalescing around the ideas they’d most like to work on.
 Each group then presents their work back to the group at the end of the two-day event.

 Here’s a quick rundown of what we got up to.